GovTech-CSG/Autowasp/README.md

 ![picture](./images/OWASP%20WSTG.PNG)

  **2. Logger Tool - Log down the Vulns!**

-Autowasp Logger tab provides penetration testers with the ability to extract and consolidate Burp Scanner issues.
+Autowasp Logger tab gives penetration testers the ability to extract and consolidate Burp Scanner issues.
 This extender tool will automate and flag vulnerable network traffic issues, allowing users to send vulnerable proxy items from Burp’s `proxy`, `intruder` and `repeater` tab to the extender.
-These vulnerable issues can then be mapped to WSTG IDs and be used to generate an Excel report upon engaging a penetration test.
+These vulnerable issues can then be mapped to WSTG IDs and be used to generate an Excel report upon engaging in a penetration test.on test.
 	 ![picture](./images/Logger%20Tool.PNG)
 	 ![trafficLogging](./images/trafficLogging.gif)